-Compliance with the VOC content limitations contained in Conditions D.1.2 shall be determined pursuant to 326 IAC 8-1-4(a)(3) and 326 IAC 8-1-2(a) by preparing or obtaining from the manufacturer the copies of the "as supplied" and "as applied" VOC data sheets.
-IDEM, OAQ reserves the authority to determine compliance using Method 24 in conjunction with the analytical procedures specified in 326 IAC 8-1-4.
+- (a) The miscellaneous metal parts coating operations have applicable compliance determination conditions as specified below: - (1) Compliance with the VOC content and input limitations shall be determined pursuant to 326 IAC 8-1-4(a)(3) and 326 IAC 8-1-2(a) by preparing or obtaining from the manufacturer the copies of the "as supplied" and "as applied" VOC data sheets.
+IDEM, OAQ reserves the authority to determine compliance using

+Method 24 in conjunction with the analytical procedures specified in 326 IAC 8-1-4.